-Michael Halpern is a London-based designer whose label Halpern, with its distinctive sequinned designs, has experienced rapid commercial success since launching in 2016.
-After just one collection, the label has been picked up by Bergdorf Goodman , Matchesfashion.com and Browns.
+Michael Halpern is a London-based designer whose label Halpern, with its distinctive sequinned designs, has experienced rapid commercial success since launching in 2017.
+After just one collection, the label was picked up by Bergdorf Goodman, MatchesFashion and Browns.

-Halpern’s disco-inspired aesthetic was honed at Central Saint Martins , where he presented his MA graduate collection at London Fashion Week in early 2016.
-The collection caught the attention of Donatella Versace , who recruited him shortly after to consult for the atelier’s couture collections, where he continues to work alongside his own label.
+Halpern’s disco-inspired aesthetic was honed at Central Saint Martins, where he presented his MA graduate collection at London Fashion Week in early 2016.
+The collection caught the attention of Donatella Versace , and after graduation Halpern was hired to consult on the atelier’s couture collections.

 “When I saw Michael’s work, I immediately picked up the phone to get in touch with him,” Versace told T magazine.
 “I never saw anything like it before.
 His sense of colour is brilliant; his craftsmanship is incredible.”

 US-born, Halpern graduated from Parsons School of Design in 2010, going on to work as a design assistant for J. Mendel and Oscar de la Renta before moving to London to complete his studies.